Timmmdavis/MATLABToJuliaViaPythonAndBackAgain/README.md

 	print(elapsed)
 ```
 You see the time reduces on the 2nd call.
 I.e. Julia has compiled and will do for the rest of the MATLAB session.
 Comparing this speed to Julia the overhead is presumably due to PyCall.
+If you get errors make sure you are inside this scripts folder when running the script in MATLAB.

 An example using imported modules in Julia, for example if you have added #https://github.com/Timmmdavis/JuliaTravisTest in Julia.
 You could use in the Python script:
 ```